jimini55/mcp-fork/src/frontend-mcp-server/README.md

 1. **essential-knowledge**: Foundational concepts for building React applications with AWS services
 2. **troubleshooting**: Common issues and solutions for React development with AWS integrations
-3. **basic-ui**: Detailed instructions for setting up a React 19 project with Tailwind CSS and shadcn/ui
-4. **authentication**: Complete guide to implementing AWS Amplify authentication in React applications
-5. **routing**: Implementing secure routing with React Router and AWS Amplify
-6. **customizing**: Customizing the look and feel of Amplify components
-7. **creating-components**: Building React components that integrate with AWS services

 Each topic returns comprehensive markdown documentation with explanations, code examples, and implementation guidance.